wevm/abitype/.changeset/warm-scissors-flow.md

 'abitype': patch
 ---

-Fixed a bug, where Solidity types were not validated when parsing ABI parameters, and added a base cache with well know Solidity parameters.
+Fixed a bug, where Solidity types were not validated when parsing ABI parameters, and added a base cache with well-known Solidity parameters.